manuelbl/JavaDoesUSB/test-devices/loopback-stm32/README.md

 | 0xC1 | 0x03 | 0 | 0 | 4 | *value* (32-bit LE) | Device to host: saved *value* is transmitted |
 | 0x41 | 0x04 | 0 | 0 | 0 | none | Reset internal buffers.
 Used to put device in a predicatable state. |

+### Alternate interfaces

+Two alternate interfaces are implemented:

+- Alternate 0 (default): all endpoints are available
+- Alternate 1: only the control endpoint and the bulk endpoints (0x01 and 0x82) are available

 ## Building the firmware